Revealed: The Hidden Causes of Hair Loss

 Scalp infections, such as ringworm (tinea capitis), can also lead to hair loss.
 These infections are typically caused by fungal or bacterial organisms and can cause redness, itching, and scaling of the scalp.
 A healthcare professional can diagnose a scalp infection through a physical examination and may recommend antifungal or antibacterial medications to treat the infection and promote hair regrowth.

-Other medical conditions that can contribute to hair loss include hormonal imbalances, such as thyroid disorders and hormonal changes during or menopause.
+Other medical conditions that can contribute to hair loss include hormonal imbalances, such as thyroid disorders and hormonal changes during pregnancy or menopause.
 Additionally, certain medications, such as those used for cancer treatment or blood pressure regulation, can also cause hair loss as a side effect.
 It’s important to consult with a healthcare professional to determine the underlying cause of hair loss and explore appropriate treatment options.

 Hair Care Practices and Hair Loss